kshutkin/package-build/create-pkgbld/README.md

 npm init pkgbld <folder name>
 ```

-The default flow walks you through `package.json`, git, and pkgbld options
-in an interactive menu.
-The same menu includes an **Extensions** section
+The project mode is detected automatically and its workflow starts directly:

+- A new project is created from detected defaults.
-where you can toggle each registered extension on or off; pending changes
+- An existing project opens plugin management, where you can add or remove
+  plugins from the registry shipped with `create-pkgbld`.

-are diffed once before commit.
+Pending changes are diffed once before commit.

 ### Flags